 - An offence with a maximum prison sentence of 10 years or more.

 - For example: offences involving bodily injury and/or use of a weapon; DUIs and dangerous driving (as of December 18, 2018)

 Whether your offence was non-serious or serious will affect your inadmissibility.
-A non-serious offence may not make you inadmissible, though a border agent or an immigration officer may still interpret your offence as one that makes you inadmissible.
-However, the nature of the offence is not the only factor in in determining one’s criminal grounds of inadmissibility.
+If you have a non-serious offence, a border agent may interpret the offence as either admissible or inadmissible.
+However, the nature of the offence is not the only factor in determining one’s criminal grounds of inadmissibility.
 The amount of offences in one’s record will also affect one’s inadmissibility.
-If one has more than one non-serious offence on their record, they are definitely inadmissible.
+If an individual has more than one non-serious offence on their record, they are definitely inadmissible.
 The same can be said for serious criminality, though having just one serious offence will make you inadmissible.

 How to Overcome Inadmissibility

 TRP’s are temporary in nature, just as its name subscribes.
 This application sets a specific duration of time where the applicant will be allowed to enter Canada.
 Though the duration of time will be specific, TRP’s can also give you access to enter Canada on multiple occasions, (for example: a TRP for multiple entries for 2 years).
-TRP’s are ideal if one needs to enter Canada as soon as possible, but if one seeks to completely overcome their inadmissibility, they will need to apply for Criminal Rehabilitation.
+TRP’s are ideal if an individual needs to enter Canada as soon as possible, but if they seek to completely overcome their inadmissibility, they will need to apply for Criminal Rehabilitation.

-Criminal Inadmissibility is always more complicated than imagined, and determining which application process is available is as complicated An immigration lawyer will always advise you and help you through any application process, and it is advised to consult one.
-They will gladly consult you on your inadmissibility.
-It is always recommended to hire an immigration lawyer when dealing with one’s inadmissibility.
+Criminal Inadmissibility is always more complicated than imagined, and determining which application process is available is as complicated.
+An immigration lawyer will always help you through any application process, and it is advised to consult one.
 They will help you determine whether your family member is criminally inadmissible, as well as help you deal with your own inadmissibility.